What is fractional HR? Interview with Barry Flack

 Barry Flack is an award-winning Global HR Executive, with 30 years of experience, successfully helping organisations adapt to the changing world of work.

-He spent his early career working in a variety of large, complex organisations, undergoing big transformation programmes, before moving into the interim space and operating in roles as diverse as Chief People Officer, Learning & Development, Employee Relations, Head of Talent Acquisition and Programme Lead on HR Technology deployments.
+He spent his early career working in a variety of large, complex organisations, undergoing big transformation programmes, before moving into the interim space and operating in roles as diverse as Chief People Officer, learning and development, employee relations, Head of Talent Acquisition and Programme Lead on HR technology deployments.

 Since 2016, as a portfolio professional, Barry’s primary focus has been on supporting SME businesses on an embedded, fractional HR basis or via niche consultancies.
 Projects range from supporting Founders scaling to hyper-growth, challenger brands in a new talent market and reimagining organisations to meet new realities.